DambergC/Powershell_script/README.md

-# Powershell_script
+# CISCOTMS
-Script connected to a task to automate a request for a conference in with Cisco TMS.
+To automate the creation of conference in Cisco TMS

+# ConfigMgr
+Scripts to manage MECM